cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 You can choose to build the project using Gradle or Maven.
 The project includes both Gradle and Maven wrappers, these wrappers will automatically download required components from your chosen build tool; if not already present on your workstation.

-You can build the sample project through plug-in tooling of your chosen IDE.
+You can also build the sample project through plug-in tooling of your chosen IDE.
 Both Gradle *buildship* and Maven *m2e* will integrate with Eclipse's "Run As..." capability allowing you to specify the required build-tasks.
-There are typically `clean bootWar` for Gradle and `clean package` for Maven, as reflected in the command line approach below.
+There are typically `clean bootWar` for Gradle and `clean package` for Maven, as reflected in the command line approach shown later.

+**Note:** When building a WAR file for deployment to Liberty it is good practice to exclude Tomcat from the final runtime artifact.
+We demonstrate this in the pom.xml with the *provided* scope, and in build.gradle with the *providedRuntime()* dependency.

 **Note:** If you import the project to an IDE of your choice, you might experience local project compile errors.
 To resolve these errors you should refresh your IDEs configuration.
 For example, in Eclipse: for Gradle, right-click on "Project", select "Gradle -> Refresh Gradle Project", or for Maven, right-click on "Project", select "Maven -> Update Project...".